 Anticipation Builds Ahead Of Trump's Supreme Court Nominee Unveiling

-President Trump, after less than two weeks of deliberations, is set to announce tonight his nominee to replace retiring Supreme Court Justice Anthony Kennedy, a choice that could well affect the court and American jurisprudence, for a generation.
+President Trump, after less than two weeks of deliberations, is set to announce tonight his nominee to replace retiring Supreme Court Justice Anthony Kennedy, a choice that could well affect the court, and American jurisprudence, for a generation.

-The President will unveil his choice from the White House at 9 p.m.
+The president is expected to unveil his choice from the White House at 9 p.m.
 EDT.

-Ahead of the decision, Trump has built suspense about who his pick will be.
+Ahead of the decision, Trump has built suspense about whom his pick will be.

 Departing his New Jersey golf club on Sunday afternoon, Trump told reporters he was still making up his mind.
 "It's — well, let's just say it's the four people.
 Every one, you can't go wrong."

 Sources have told NPR that those four finalists are all U.S. appeals court judges; Brett Kavanaugh, Amy Coney Barrett, Raymond Kethledge and Thomas Hardiman.
-Hardiman was said to be the runner up to succeed Antonin Scalia, the seat Neil Gorsuch eventually occupied after being confirmed in 2017.
+Hardiman was said to be the runner-up to succeed Antonin Scalia, the seat Neil Gorsuch eventually occupied after being confirmed in 2017.

 All of the candidates are relatively young and could help shape legal doctrine on the high court for decades to come.
-Both are conservative jurists in the mold of Trump's previous Supreme Court pick, Gorsuch.
+All are conservative jurists in the mold of Trump's previous Supreme Court pick, Gorsuch.

 Trump's approach to naming a new Supreme Court justice has unnerved some Democrats.